 We discussed earlier the importance of having a plan and sticking it to it.
 Hopefully this plan has addressed not unknowingly investing amounts that you cannot afford to lose.

 When volatility strikes, it’s a good time to review the plan and remember that the money you need is invested elsewhere, and the plan still works!
 This review of the plan should increase your confidence, allowing for you to keep on track rather than reacting emotionally.

 Even more, when volatility strikes, its nice to know that volatility is not impacting the money that you cannot afford to lose.

 Volatility and stock options go hand in hand.
 This is nothing new.

-In fact, volatility can be good in that the it quickly means your stock options are worth considerably more than they were previously.
+In fact, volatility can be good in that it may mean your employee stock options are worth considerably more than they were previously.
 Unfortunately, the opposite can happen too.
 Rapidly wiping away value.
-Unfortunately it is the ladder that has the ability to lead to bad outcomes.
+Unfortunately it is the latter that has the ability to lead to bad outcomes.

-This is why its so important to take notice of your stock options and develop a plan that consider taxes, but also your overall financial plan.
-A good financial plan, coupled with a continued reality check of where you are can lead to great outcome during the scary times of increased market volatility.
+This is why its so important to take notice of your stock options and develop a plan that considers taxes, but also your overall financial plan.
+A good financial plan, coupled with a continued reality check of where you are, can lead to a great outcome during the scary times of increased market volatility.

 The views and opinions expressed herein are those of the author(s) noted and may or may not represent the views of Capital Analysts or Lincoln Investment.